Catalog Year: 2020-2021

 Students should be aware of the specific policies associated with this program, located on the Admissions & Policies tab.

-FREN 325 Major French Writers (Topic Varies) (Mason Core) and FREN 329 Problems of Western Civilization in French Literature (Mason Core) cannot be used to fulfill this requirement.
+One elective course in English may be applied to the minor.
+This may be chosen from FREN 325 Major French Writers (Topic Varies) (Mason Core) or FREN 329 Problems of Western Civilization in French Literature (Mason Core), or from a FRLN or non-MCL course with approval.
 Students choose electives in consultation with an advisor.
-These courses must be conducted in French.